 Early Life

-Oren Zeev was born in Haifa, Israel, on September 23, 1964.
-He graduated Cum Laude with a BSc in Electrical Engineering from Technion-Israel Institute of Technology and earned an MBA with Distinction from INSEAD in France.
-Prior to his career in venture capital, Zeev worked as a Research staff member at IBM and was part of the founding team of IBM's chip design group in Haifa.
+Oren Zeev was born in Haifa, Israel, in 1964.
+He later moved to California with his wife, Hagit Zeev, and their two children in 2002.
+Zeev earned a BSc cum laude in Electrical Engineering from Technion-Machon Technologi Le' Israel and an MBA with Distinction from INSEAD in France.
+Prior to his career in venture capital, Zeev developed and implemented image and signal processing algorithms.
+He was also a research staff member at IBM and part of the founding team of IBM's chip design group in Haifa, Israel.

 Rise to Success